Automatic Test Pattern Generation for Robust Quantum Circuit Testing

-The first two difficulties have been partially addressed in several seminal works on quantum ATPG.
+These challenges have been partially addressed or alleviated in several seminal works on quantum ATPG.
 Paler et al.~\cite{paler2012detection} proposed the Binary Tomographic Test (BTT) which meets the probabilistic nature of quantum circuits.
 A BTT is a pair of test input state and test measurement.
-They first simulate both fault-free and faulty quantum circuits on the BTTs, and store the corresponding output distributions.
-Then the CUT is run many times on the same BTTs.
-The output distributions are analyzed and compared with the simulation results to detect the faults.
-However, in \cite{paler2012detection}, both test states and test measurements are simply chosen to be the computational basis, which makes the test inefficient and even unable to detect some important types of fault (\textit{e.g.} fault in the phase).
+They first simulate both fault-free and faulty quantum circuits on the BTTs.
+Then the CUT is executed multiple times with the same BTTs.
+By analyzing the output distributions and comparing them to the simulation results, faults can be detected.
+However, in \cite{paler2012detection}, the choice of test input states and test measurements is limited to the computational basis.
+While this approach simplifies test equipment complexity, it suffers from inefficiencies in test time complexity.
 Bera~\cite{bera2017detection} improved the BTT algorithm to account for the variety of quantum fault models.
-He adopts the unitary discrimination protocol~\cite{acin2001statistical} with Helstrom measurement~\cite{helstrom1969quantum}, where the input state and measurement are adaptively chosen for a specific fault, so that an arbitrary single fault can be detected efficiently.
-However, the complexity of implementing the input state and measurement is not considered in~\cite{bera2017detection} sacrifices test equipment complexity, making it less robust in the context of quantum circuit testing.
+He adopts the unitary discrimination protocol~\cite{acin2001statistical} with Helstrom measurement~\cite{helstrom1969quantum}, where the input state and measurement are adaptively selected based on the specific fault being targeted.
+As a result, an arbitrary single fault can be detected with high probability, significantly improving test time complexity.
+However, it’s worth noting that Bera’s approach~\cite{bera2017detection} sacrifices test equipment complexity, making it less robust in the context of quantum circuit testing.